awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-supported-es-operations.md

 |  |  |  |
 | --- |--- |--- |
 |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/aes-supported-es-operations.html)  |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/aes-supported-es-operations.html)  |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/aes-supported-es-operations.html)  |

-For more information about Elasticsearch 1\.5 operations, see the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/1.5/index.html)\.